mrjones-plip/offline-boggle-boards/readme.md

 You can also download this repo and open the `index.html` page.

-After the page is loaded, you provide the 3-minute timer, paper and writing utensils.
+After the page is loaded, you provide the paper and writing utensils.
 When you're ready to play a new game, click the "New Game" button.

 ## Outstanding features